sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 470/PHIL 470.md

 **Death**
 > “Now, as this self  (atman)  grows steadily weaker and begins to lose consciousness, these vital functions  (prana)  throng around him. **Taking into himself these particles of light, he descends back into the heart**.
 When the person connected with sight turns back, the man loses his ability to perceive visible forms.
 2   So people say: "He's sinking; he can't see!"—"He's sinking; he can't smell!"—"He's sinking; he can't taste!"—"He's sinking; he can't speak!"—"He's sinking; he can't hear!"—"He's sinking; he can't think!"—"He's sinking; he can't feel a touch!"— "He's sinking; he can't perceive!"
 Then the top of his heart lights up, **and with that light the self exits through the eye or the head or some other part of the body**.
 As he is departing, his lifebreath  (prana)  departs with him. **And as his lifebreath departs, all his vital functions  (prana)  depart with it.**”
 >
 > “It is like this.
-As a caterpillar, when it comes to the tip of a blade of grass, reaches out to a new foothold and draws itself onto it, so the self  {atman),  after it has knocked down this body and rendered it unconscious, reaches out to a new foothold and draws itself onto it.”
+As a caterpillar, when it comes to the tip of a blade of grass, reaches out to a new foothold and draws itself onto it, so the self  (atman),  after it has knocked down this body and rendered it unconscious, reaches out to a new foothold and draws itself onto it.”
 > pp. 63-64

 *Rebirth*
 - Consciousness is not extinguished